Adult stem cell—See somatic stem cell.

 Enucleated—Having had its nucleus removed.

-Epigenetic—Having to do with the process by which regulatory proteins can turn genes on or off in a way that can be passed on during cell division.
+Epigenetic—The process by which regulatory proteins can turn genes on or off in a way that can be passed on during cell division.

 Feeder layer—Cells used in co-culture to maintain pluripotent stem cells.
 For human embryonic stem cell culture, typical feeder layers include mouse embryonic fibroblasts (MEFs) or human embryonic fibroblasts that have been treated to prevent them from dividing.